veloblank/js-basics-data-types-readme-v-000/README.md

 ### Booleans

 A boolean can only be one of two possible values: `true` or `false`.
-Booleans play a big role in logical control flows and looping in JavaScript.
+Booleans play a big role in if statements and looping in JavaScript.

 ```js
 typeof true